openhab/openhab1-addons/bundles/binding/org.openhab.binding.fritzaha/README.md

 The binding interfaces with hosts using a choice of two different interfaces, the query script used in the Fritz!OS UI and a webservice designed for interfacing with external applications.

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/avmfritz/readme.html).

 ## Binding Configuration

 The Fritz AHA Binding supports multiple hosts.
 Each host must be assigned a Host ID in `services/fritzaha.cfg`.
 Furthermore, connection data must be provided.
 For a standard Fritz!Box home gateway setup, the default settings are sufficient and only a password needs to be supplied.